TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 31/Jeremiah 31.36.md

 ---

-If these ordinances depart from before me, saith Jehovah, then the seed of Israel also shall cease from being a nation before me for ever.
+If these ordinances depart from before me, says Yahweh, then the seed of Israel also shall cease from being a nation before me forever.